github/codeql/python/ql/src/change-notes/2024-04-08-header-injection-promotion.md

 ---
 category: newQuery
 ---
-* The `py/header-injection` query, originally contributed to the experimental query pack by @jorgectf, has been promoted to the main query pack.
+* The `py/header-injection` query, originally contributed to the experimental query pack by @jorgectf, has been promoted to the main query pack and renamed to `py/http-response-splitting`.
 This query finds instances of http header injection / response splitting vulnerabilities.